mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ## Using Markdown

 The majority of Mattermost technical documentation is written in `.rst`.
-However, there are some instances where Markdown is used, for example the Mattermost Handbook is written in Markdown.
+However, there are some instances where Markdown is used, for example the Mattermost Handbook.
 You can read more about using Markdown in the [Formatting Text](https://docs.mattermost.com/help/messaging/formatting-text.html) section of the User's Guide.